Irish Church Records

 Not all of them are from parish registers, however, and records from some parts of Cork, all of counties Kerry and Carlow, and the City of Dublin are not included.
 In September 2014 the site introduced a subscription model.

 While you'll be keen to start searching the database the minute you arrive on this site, PLEASE take a few minutes to familiarise yourself with a few features.
-If you rush headlong in, you may end up incredibly frustrated or incredibly poor.
-Possibly both.
+If you rush headlong in, you may end up incredibly frustrated.

 - Check the site holds baptism records for the parish you want to search.
 Just because the site says it holds records for a particular county, you shouldn't expect that it holds ALL records for that county.
 Coverage can be surprisingly patchy for different years, and for different religions.